Alban999/Horizon_Quantum_Hackaton/README.md

    5. `maybe_noise.py`: Single-qubit operation applying noise on the 'in' qubits.
    6. `standard_gate_set.qis`: Set of operations, containing the new noisy gates called from `maybe_noise.py`.

-YOGATES, your solution to mitigating noisy gates in quantum circuits at a high level! 🎉
+YOGATES, your solution to mitigating noisy gates in quantum circuits at high level! 🎉